 Although at least three nations are steaming toward fielding hypersonic missile platforms as we speak, no nation currently has a reliable means of defending against a missile moving at such a high rate of speed.
 That also means no nation would have a reliable means of engaging a hypersonic aircraft flying through its airspace.
-These platforms would almost certainly have to be drones, as there are limits to the G-Forces a human body can withstand, so physiological weakness would limit the performance of the platform.
-However, a scramjet powered, low observable drone with even a relatively small payload capacity could significant increase America’s air-capabilities.
+These platforms would almost certainly have to be drones, as there are limits to the G-forces a human body can withstand, so physiological weakness would limit the performance of the platform.
+However, a scramjet-powered, low observable drone with even a relatively small payload capacity could significantly increase America’s air capabilities.
 The combination of radar-wicking designs and materials alongside immense speeds would make for one dangerous drone.

-It seems likely that we’re still years away from fielding drones that can exceed Mach 5.
-Yet their development is all but inevitable in the current geopolitical climate… and if we think hypersonic missiles are a game changer, we ain’t seen nothin’ yet.
+It seems likely that we’re still years away from fielding hypersonic drones that can exceed Mach 5.
+Yet their development is all but inevitable in the current geopolitical climate… and if we think hypersonic missiles are a game-changer, we ain’t seen nothin’ yet.

 This article was originally published in December 2019.
 It has been edited for republication.